project-etalon/etalon/.github/PULL_REQUEST_TEMPLATE.md

 <!-- inside this <details> section, markdown rendering does not work, so we use raw html here. -->
 <summary><b> PR Checklist (Click to Expand) </b></summary>

-<p>Thank you for your contribution to Metron!
+<p>Thank you for your contribution to etalon!
 Before submitting the pull request, please ensure the PR meets the following criteria.
-This helps Metron maintain the code quality and improve the efficiency of the review process.</p>
+This helps etalon maintain the code quality and improve the efficiency of the review process.</p>

 <h3>PR Title and Classification</h3>
 <p>Only specific types of PRs will be reviewed.
 The PR title is prefixed appropriately to indicate the type of change.
 Please use one of the following:</p>